MicrosoftDocs/win32/desktop-src/SecCertEnroll/cryptographic-provider-interfaces.md

 ---
-Description: The following interfaces can be used to retrieve information about cryptographic providers. ms.assetid: f4f6a763-707d-48a2-acb9-2a0c3530cf6b
+description: The following interfaces can be used to retrieve information about cryptographic providers. ms.assetid: f4f6a763-707d-48a2-acb9-2a0c3530cf6b
 title: Cryptographic Provider Interfaces ms.topic: article